Ninalgad/cancer-immu-mlp/README.md

 │   ├── run_kfold_training.py
 │   ├── training_utils.py
 │   └── run_single_training.py
-├── README.md          <- The top-level README for developers using this project.
+├── README.md          <- The top-level README for using this project.
-├── requirements.txt   <- The requirements file for reproducing the analysis environment ├── Makefile           <- Makefile with commands like `make requirements` └── setup.py           <- makes project pip installable (pip install -e .) so src can be imported
+├── requirements.txt   <- List of all dependencies
+├── Makefile           <- Makefile with commands like `make requirements` └── setup.py           <- makes project pip installable (pip install -e .) so src can be imported
 ```